 - 60 cm gap for the whole body prototype (Phase 2)

-Two new publications have been added.
+A new publication has been added.
 Click Here to view the list.

 Whole Body Linac-MR installed in an existing vault (20 x 20 x 12 ft high) without removing and rebuilding the walls or ceiling.
 Click Here to go to the Gallery